sefk/sefk.github.io/posts/aws.md

 Glacier, even Elastic Transcoder.
 Who *wants* to run a durable queue again?

 **CloudFormation No**.
-It's near impossible to get right.
-My objection isn't YAML, I don't mind writing Ansible plays, it's the complexity/structure of CloudFormation that is impenetrable.
-Plus even if you get it working once, you'd never run it again on something that worked.
+It's tough to get right.
+My objection isn't programming in YAML, I don't mind writing Ansible plays, it's the complexity/structure of CloudFormation that is impenetrable.
+Plus even if you get it working once, you'd never run it again on something that is running.

-**Boto Yes.** Powerful and expressive.
+**Boto Yes**.
+Powerful and expressive.
 Don't script the CLI, use Boto.
 Easy as pie.

 **Qualify Machines Before Use**.
 Some VMs have lousy networking,